blockchain-lab/rotterdam-distributed-job-market/README.md

 + **/lib/logic.js** - contains the chaincode itself.
 This is the code that will be run on the blockchain.
 + **/rest_client** - contains the entire restful application.
 This includes javascript models, services, app.js entrypoint, test initialization classes, routing.

+After installing everything (see below), this would be the normal flow you should follow when developing chaincode and REST api.
+### Chaincode modifications
+Key files that you would need to modify in order to change chaincode are:
+ - `logic.js` mentioned above.
+ - Model file mentioned above
+ - `queries.qry` file contains query definition for querying blockchain information.
+ - `permissions.acl` permission list for different users

+ If you turned on the computer you need to run our `start_network.sh` script that initializes everything for testing.
+ After making any modifications to these files, you would need to run `update_network.sh`.
+Your network will then run on the new code.

+### RESTful api
+Found in the `/rest_client` folder this is a basic node.js implementation.
+In order to run it, navigate to that folder and run:
+`node app.js`

+Then your api will be accessible at:
+`localhost:8081/`

+After making changes, save the files, stop node.js and run the same command again.

 ## User Interface

 ## Reports and presentations